Aung San Suu Kyi: Myanmar jails former leader for 4 more years | DW | 10.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Aung San Suu Kyi is on trial for nearly a dozen cases which carry maximum sentences of more than 100 years in prison.
-She denies all charges.
+Aung San Suu Kyi was convicted of three criminal charges.
+She is on trial for nearly a dozen cases that carry maximum sentences of more than 100 years in prison.

 A Myanmar court on Monday sentenced ousted leader Aung San Suu Kyi to four more years in prison.